How I Learned Compost Is Good For Gardens

 It all comes down to improving the soil.
 That’s how compost is good for your garden!

-In the spring, I plant my seeds and vegetables directly into the garden beds (we don’t till the soil), add more composted bedding around the individual plants, and then cover the beds with grass clippings (we also use only organic lawn products).
+In the spring, I plant my seeds and vegetables directly into the garden beds (we don’t till the soil).
+Then add more composted bedding around the individual plants and cover the beds with grass clippings (we also use only organic lawn products).

 When we first started gardening here, the ground was compacted clay, and our produce struggled.
 But after several years of using composted manure, letting the vegetable roots create airways in the soil, and using leaves or grass clippings to conserve moisture, the improvement in the soil and produce production is incredible.